 Hilma af Klint exhibition at the Guggenheim Museum in 2018.
 Hilma af Klint Foundation.
 Photo: Ryan Dickey, Wikimedia Commons

 For the most part, however, Hilma’s inspired, colorful, holistic images remain unknown, and she is non-existent in textbooks on modern art or in anthologies of abstract artists—even if she was literally the first one.

-The Large Figure Paintings, nr 5, The Key to All Works to Date, Group III, The WU/Rosen Series.
-Hilma af Klint (1907) Hilma af Klint Foundation.
+Hilma af Klint.
+The Large Figure Paintings, nr 5, The Key to All Works to Date, Group III, The WU/Rosen Series, 1907.
+Tempera on paper, mounted on canvas.
+Hilma af Klint Foundation.
 Photo: Albin Dahlström/ Moderna Museet, Wikimedia Commons